 Lichtenfeld learned from his father and became an international boxing champion shortly after.

 In the 1930s, he developed Krav Maga and became a top contributor to the Nazi resistance.
-Nowadays, Krav Maga is used for everything from tournaments to survival training.
+Nowadays, Krav Maga is used for everything from tournaments to self defense and survival krav maga training.

 Krav Maga Guide Principles

-However, remember that Krav Maga is more than just a technique.
+However, remember that Krav Maga is more than just a self defense technique.
 Krav Maga is a method of defending, combatting with only one goal; to end a fight as quickly as possible.

 Some of the crucial principles of Krav Maga include:

-- Switch between defensive and combative mode quickly.
-As a fighting style, Krav Maga is all about the flow of movement.
+As a fighting skill, Krav Maga is all about the flow of movement.
 Therefore, you want to engage multiple body parts to combat and defend simultaneously.

 - Leverage your body’s natural reflexes to protect and defend.
 While fighting, protect sensitive areas of your body like your eyes, abdomen, and groin.
 Similarly, attack these areas to make the most impact.
 Use bony parts of your body (elbows, legs, head) against the soft or weak parts of the opponent’s body (eyes, nose, groin, knee).